rjf7q/bls-data-exploration/README.md

 <img align="center" width="900" height="350" src='graphics_images/top10_occ_state_barchart_vertical.png'>

+### Key Insights:

+We have visualized the top 10 occupations of the highest paid individuals.
+Of note, the technology industry was the most represented with Software Developrs and Computer and Information Systems Managers.
+Financial Managers also made up a large portion of the top 10 occupations.
 The same visualization was transformed into a horizontal bar chart below for readability.

 <img align="center" width="900" height="350" src='graphics_images/top10_occ_state_barchart_horizontal.png'>